hannahsan91/Jeeps/README.md

 # Jeeps

 Hi!
-This CLI is to help you find out the mileage on current Jeep Wrangler models.
+This CLI is to help you find out the mileage on the latest 4WD Wrangler Unlimited.

 ## Installation